WheteThunger/DroneStorage/README.md

 ### UI Permissions

-Players with the following permissions will see UI buttons while controlling a drone.
+Players with the following permissions will see UI buttons while remotely controlling a drone at a computer station.

-- `dronestorage.viewitems` -- Allows viewing the stash contents.
+- `dronestorage.viewitems` -- Allows remotely viewing the stash contents.
-- `dronestorage.dropitems` -- Allows dropping the stash contents at the drone position.
+- `dronestorage.dropitems` -- Allows remotely dropping the stash contents at the drone position.
-- `dronestorage.togglelock` -- Allows locking and unlocking the stash, if it has an attached lock.
+- `dronestorage.togglelock` -- Allows remotely locking and unlocking the stash, if it has an attached lock.

-Note: The drone controller is prevented from remotely moving items into or out of the stash container.
+Note: The drone controller is prevented from remotely interacting with the items in the stash.

 ### Capacity permissions